 - Council-Selected Restoration Component: 30 percent of the funds (plus 50 percent of interest earned) will be administered for ecosystem restoration and protection according to the Comprehensive Plan developed by the Council.
 The Council approved and published an Initial Comprehensive Plan in August 2013.
 The Council approved the Initial FPL in December, 2015 (RESTORE Council's Initial Funded Priority List).
 With this FPL, approximately \$156.6 million was approved for restoration and conservation activities that focus on habitat and water quality based on a watershed/estuarine approach, as well as several Gulf-wide projects.
 These activities are intended to provide near-term "on-the-ground" ecological results, while also building a planning and science foundation for future success.
-In 2018, the Council implemented the Commitment and Planning Support Funded Priority list (approximately \$20 million from FY18 to FY22). - Spill Impact Component: 30 percent of the funds are dedicated to the States based on a formula set forth in the RESTORE Act and established by the Council through a regulation.
-This allocation formula is based on a weighted allocation of the number of miles of shoreline of each State that experienced oiling as a result of the Deepwater Horizon oil spill; the inverse proportion of distance from Deepwater Horizon drilling rig to the middle of oiled shoreline in each State; and the average coastal county population in each State as of the 2010 Census.
+In 2018, the Council implemented the Commitment and Planning Support Funded Priority list (approximately \$20 million from FY18 to FY22).
+The Council was initially planning on developing FPL 3 as a single action, comprised of a list of restoration projects and programs addressing ecosystem needs across the Gulf coast.
+As a result of the collaborative process, the Council has determined that developing FPL 3 in two phases (FPL 3a approved February 2020 and FPL 3b which is anticipated to be approved in the spring of 2021) in enables the Council to respond to ecosystem needs, save money, and take advantage of important partnership opportunities to advance large-scale ecosystem restoration in the first phase.
+In the second phase of FPL 3, the Council will consider restoration projects and programs that address additional ecosystem needs across the Gulf. - Spill Impact Component: 30 percent of the funds are dedicated to the States based on a formula set forth in the RESTORE Act and established by the Council through a regulation.
+This allocation formula is based on a weighted allocation of the number of miles of shoreline of each State that experienced oiling as a result of the Deepwater

+Horizon oil spill; the inverse proportion of distance from Deepwater Horizon drilling rig to the middle of oiled shoreline in each State; and the average coastal county population in each State as of the 2010 Census.
 Each State will be required to have a State Expenditure Plan (SEP) in place for the use of these funds.
 The SEPs must be consistent with the Goals and Objectives of the Comprehensive Plan and are subject to Council approval in accordance with criteria set forth in the RESTORE Act.
 More information regarding SEP guidelines can be found on the RESTORE Council website.